 Think in Terms of the Full Delivery Path

-The most common mistake is measuring one obvious doorway and assuming the rest will work itself out.
-In reality, the hardest part of delivery is often an inside turn, a narrow hallway, a stair landing, or an elevator with limited depth.
+The most common mistake is measuring one obvious doorway and assuming the rest will work.
+Massage chair delivery is a path problem, not a single-door problem.

-The narrowest or most awkward section of the route is often the real decision point.
-A chair can fit through the front door and still fail at a sharp interior turn or upstairs landing.
+The narrowest or most awkward section of the route is usually the real decision point.
+A wide front door does not help much if the chair cannot turn into the hallway or pass through the final room entry.

 What to Measure Before You Buy

 The goal is not to collect random room numbers.
-The goal is to identify whether the chair’s delivered form can move through your home without forcing risky last-minute improvisation.
+The goal is to confirm whether the chair, in its delivery form, can move through your home without forcing risky last-minute decisions.

 Doorway width and usable opening space